BytecodeAgency/Coding-Standards/README.md

 * For your custom styles and scripts, use Webpack or Gulp
 * Use separate development, staging and production environments
 * If possible, use the tools from [Roots.io](https://roots.io/)

+# Python

+* For Python code, the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) should be followed
+* For Docstring Conventions, check [PEP 257 Docstring Conventions](https://www.python.org/dev/peps/pep-0257/)
+* Always write your code in Python 3, if possible
+* To ensure your code will not just run on your computer, make use of 'virtualenv', to standardize, [Tox](https://tox.readthedocs.io/en/latest/) is a great tool, or you can use Docker of course
+* Make sure there is always a `requirements.txt` file available, so dependencies are the same on different environments
+* Where possible, use type checking

 # Final words